crhnf549/conversation_bot_ChatGPT/README.md

 - Mode 2: Text input
 - Mode 3: For debugging

+If you want to end the conversation, press key 8 or pronaunce "会話終了" in Japanese.

 Required libraries
 import sounddevice as sd
 import soundfile as sf